Shiro Unlimited has announced two new titles

 The animated trailer proves that players are right to fear the deepest oceans as they navigate and attempt to endure the threats and challenges it brings.

+“Abyssals is a survival city builder in the dark depths of an inhospitable planet.
+Build your underwater colony, explore where light can’t reach, and hunt for scarce resources.
+Expand your infrastructure and power your lamps, as danger lies in the deep, hidden in the dark,” shares the upcoming game’s Steam page.

-The second announcement coming from Shiro Unlimited and Atelier QDB is Decarnation, a 2D animated adventure throughout the worst nightmares, riddled with demons.
+The second announcement coming from Shiro Unlimited and Atelier QDB is Decarnation, a 2D animated adventure through the main character’s the worst nightmares, riddled with demons.
 This will be the first game published under the new Shiro Unlimited umbrella.

 Players will be expected to solve challenging puzzles, fight disturbing and nightmarish enemies whilst exploring a phantasmagorical world of terrifying monsters from the depths of their own soul.